Single-Particle Mobility Edge without Disorder

 \textit{Introduction.}---Anderson localization \cite{anderson1958absence}, a universal and extensively studied quantum phenomenon, reveals that the single-particle eigenstates can become exponentially localized in presence of random disorder.
 In systems beyond two dimensions, an energy-dependent localization transition may occur as a function of disorder strength \cite{abrahams1979scaling,evers2008anderson}, in which mobility edge (ME) appears as an energy threshold $E_\text{ME}$ separating the localized and extended eigenstates.

-However, when the random disorder is replaced by a quasiperiodic potential (the Aubry-Andr\'e-Harper model \cite{aubry1980analyticity,harper1955single}), the system manifests the quantum phase transition even in one dimension, albeit with an energy independent transition (no ME), i.e. all localized eigenstates or all extended, depending on disorder strength.
-In quasiperiodic models, the ME can be recovered by slowly varying the potential \cite{sarma1988mobility,sarma1990localization,liu2017fate,liu2017localization}, introducing a long-range hopping \cite{biddle2009localization,biddle2010predicted,deng2019one,saha2019anomalous}, deforming the on-site potential \cite{ganeshan2015nearest}, or by the so-called mosaic lattices \cite{wang2020one,liu2021exact} where the quasiperiodic potential is inlaid with equally spaced sites of zero potential.
+In one dimension (1D), when the random disorder is replaced by a quasirandom incommensurate potential (the Aubry-Andr\'e-Harper model \cite{aubry1980analyticity,harper1955single}), the system manifests the quantum phase transition, albeit with an energy independent transition (no ME), i.e. all localized eigenstates or all extended, depending on disorder strength.
+In incommensurate lattices, ME can be obtained by slowly varying the on-site potential \cite{sarma1988mobility,sarma1990localization,liu2017fate,liu2017localization}, introducing a long-range hopping \cite{biddle2009localization,biddle2010predicted,deng2019one,saha2019anomalous}, deforming the on-site potential \cite{ganeshan2015nearest}, or by the so-called mosaic lattices \cite{wang2020one,liu2021exact} where the quasiperiodic potential is inlaid with equally spaced sites of zero potential.
 The existence of ME in low-dimensional open systems enables strong dephasing-assisted quantum transport \cite{dwiputra2021environment}, which can be further enhanced by a periodic driving \cite{dwiputra2020driving,dwiputra2019driving}, current rectification \cite{balachandran2019energy,saha2019particle}, and strong thermoelectric response \cite{yamamoto2017thermoelectricity,chiaracane2020quasiperiodic}.